…nomadic artist, educator, & advocate for social action…

 As a teenager Joel experienced several difficult years and became a father while still in high school.
 Although the relationship did not work out with his son’s mother, Joel has maintained a close relationship with his son ever since and has always been active in his life.
 His son has moved often because his stepfather was in the military, and Joel has often traveled long distances to see him and even moved across the country several times in order to live close enough to visit regularly.
 His challenging experiences as a teenager and experience as a young father have greatly influenced his community work with youth, as he empathizes with their struggles and helps give them hope for the future as they deal with incarceration, disabilities, poverty and violence.

 Joel grew up in Bloomington-Normal, Illinois, where he had a passion for art even as a young child.
-As a descendant of Jewish refugees who faced intense ethnic-based persecution, issues of human rights and compassion for the world’s suffering peoples were instilled in him at a young age.
 He spent many years living in Chicago in the Mexican-American community Pilsen, which greatly influenced his direction as an artist.
 After years of creating his own personal artwork and dabbling in graffiti, he painted his first public mural in a cafe after his friend who worked there convinced the owner to allow him to paint the wall.
 In 2002, after spending time in the Dominican Republic doing volunteer work and then working in New Orleans, Joel moved to San Francisco’s Mission District, a vibrant community with a reputation for “the most public art per capita in the world,” which was a big influence on him.
 Knowing no one and with no job prospects, he spent many rough months living in his car and job hunting.
 One bright spot during this period was the opportunity to paint his first outdoor mural, which led the way to a series of pieces around the neighborhood, which were all published in the book “Street Art San Francisco: Mission Muralismo” by Annice Jacoby.
 During this time he developed his style as a public artist and worked as a counselor for troubled youth in a treatment center.

 After leaving California, Joel spent several years being based in Washington DC and now Brooklyn, though his art and community-based work often keep him traveling the majority of the year.
 Since 2005 he has been to Brazil many times, and usually spends part of his year living and working there.
 He often stays with a community of the Afro-Brazilian religion Candomblé in Salvador da Bahia, which has been an inspiration for his life and the artistic imagery and style of his work.
 He also regularly lives and works in Rio de Janeiro in the favela (shanty town) City of God, where he stays with a local family with whom he is close.
 His work in the City of God has included teaching Art and English and doing educational public art projects with teenagers through a local church and various youth organizations.
 He has also led community mural projects in India, Israel and Palestine, Kenya, Mexico, South Africa, Poland, Sweden, Mozambique, El Salvador, Germany, the UK, Cape Verde, Peru, Belgium, Brazil, the Za’atari Syrian refugee camp in Jordan, and has participated in three international art festivals in Cuba.